withastro/docs/src/pages/installation.md

 ```

+## Development

 To develop your site in Astro, run the following command:

 ```bash
 npm run start || yarn start || pnpm start
 ```

-It starts the Astro **dev** server.
+We then spin up the Astro **dev** server.
 This would start [Snowpack](https://snowpack.dev), which prepares all the Astro dependencies.
 This is a 'one-time' step and the results of which would be cached for the lifetime of the project.

 Once Snowpack has completed its task, you would be able to view the `dev` server at the default address of: `http://127.0.0.1:3000/`

 <!-- This would be a great place to tie in an Explore Astro Section or link to -->

+## Build & Deploy

 To build your Astro project ready for deployment, enter: